 - CO2 has been discovered to have a corrosive effect on ice.
 It breaks the hydrogen bonds of water.
-(Buehler et al. in Journal of Physics D: Applied Physics 2013 and summarized here) - This is seen at the microscopic level, and how it may affect ice on a large scale isn't yet known. - CO2 concentrations have risen 46% since preindustrial times, likely increasing this corrosive effect. - However, my guess is that this is a minor effect, since it is not significantly non-linear (so far as is currently known, at least).
+(Buehler et al. in Journal of Physics D: Applied Physics 2013 and summarized here) - This is seen at the microscopic level, and how it may affect ice on a large scale isn't yet known. - CO2 concentrations have now risen 50% since preindustrial times, likely increasing this corrosive effect. - However, my guess is that this is a minor effect, since it is not significantly non-linear.
 Most Plants are primarily nitrogen-limited.
 However, there are a few plant species which are more carbon-sensitive and will do preferentially well in the coming world.
 This is especially true of poison oak, whose growth rate doubles with just a 25% increase in CO2, and whose oily urisol transforms into a more intense form (source)